-Adelaide gynaecologist and fertility doctor, Associate Professor Louise Hull’s work will feature at the 14th World Congress on Endometriosis, amongst other research from around the world on the chronic condition.
+Adelaide gynaecologist and fertility doctor, Professor Louise Hull’s work will feature at the 14th World Congress on Endometriosis, amongst other research from around the world on the chronic condition.

 As well as having her research presented in posters and and oral presentations, Louise Hull is an Ambassador of the event, which is happening between 6 – 10 March 2021 virtually, so it’s accessible across the globe.

 Due to the pandemic, WCE2021 has been a challenge for organisers to put together, however, the World Endometriosis Society (WES) has stayed true to its mission to ensure the scientific program is right up there with one of the best they’ve ever presented.